-None; the client undergoes a mental status examination and is diagnosed by the specialist before hypnotherapy is started to know what to treat.
+None; the client undergoes a mental status examination and is diagnosed by the specialist before starting hypnotherapy in order to know what to treat.

 We bring you a combined treatment of Psychotherapy & Hypnotherapy.

-Today, we offer you combination treatments, with the idea that one treatment need not displace another.
+Today, we offer you combination treatments, with the idea that one treatment does not to displace another.
 We integrate hypnotherapy and psychotherapy which hold the promise of making personal change more efficient and more rapid.
-This approach has proven to be clinically effective; in the sense that speedier discovery of conflicts takes place and shortened resolution time, inspiring our patients to the possibility of further change.
+This approach has proven to be clinically effective; in the sense that speedier discovery of conflicts takes place the shortened will be the resolution time, inspiring our patients to the possibility of further change.

 The practice of Hypnotherapy has no set formula.
 Hypnosis may be used in the early (assessment), middle (working through), or final (termination) stages of Psychotherapy.
 We also might use it consistently, dividing each session into a hypnotic and non-hypnotic part.

-Using hypnosis, if feasible and agreed upon between therapist and patient, is preferable because not only can memories and their emotional connections be brought out of the unconscious, but they can be worked with to encourage resolution and adaptive processing.
+Using hypnosis, if feasible and agreed upon between the therapist and the patient, is preferable because not only memories and their emotional connections can be brought out of the unconscious, but they can be worked with to encourage resolution and adaptive processing.